DCFApixels/DragonECS/README.md

 var metaID = typeMeta.MetaID; // [MetaID]
 var tags = typeMeta.Tags; // [MetaTags]
 ```
-> To automatically generate unique identifiers MetaID, there is the method `MetaID.GenerateNewUniqueID()` and the [Browser Generator](https://dcfapixels.github.io/DragonECS-MetaID_Generator_Online/).
+> To simplify generate unique MetaID values, use `MetaID.GenerateNewUniqueID()` or the [Browser Generator](https://dcfapixels.github.io/DragonECS-MetaID_Generator_Online/).

 ## EcsDebug
-Has a set of methods for debugging and logging.
-It is implemented as a static class calling methods of Debug services.
-Debug services are intermediaries between the debugging systems of the environment and EcsDebug.
-This allows projects to be ported to other engines without modifying the debug code, by implementing the corresponding Debug service.
+Provides methods for debugging and logging.
+Implemented as a static class that forwards calls to a Debug service.
+Debug services act as intermediaries between environment-specific debugging systems and EcsDebug, enabling portability.

-By default, `DefaultDebugService` is used, which outputs logs to the console.
-To implement a custom one, create a class inherited from `DebugService` and implement abstract class members.
+By default, `DefaultDebugService` outputs logs to the console.
+To implement a custom service, inherit from `DebugService` and implement its abstract members.

 ``` c#
 // Output log.